-Today, I’ve got a bit of writing about these chapters in General, and then an article I wrote in the past on Genesis 38.
-(Translation: this looks like a short post, but it’s actually quite long.)
+Today, I’ve got a bit of writing about these chapters in General, an article I wrote in the past on Genesis 38, and some useful tidbits

 - Jacob deceives Isaac into thinking he’s his twin brother Esau, using a goat (both meat and skin) and cloth that smells of animals.

 - Jacob is in turn deceived by his future father-in-law Laban as to his wife’s identity, marrying Leah instead of Rachel first.

 - Judah (and his brothers) deceive Jacob about Joseph’s death using a cloth torn from his garment and the blood of a goat.